StephenKrewson/hathi-images/README.md

 Code and assets from 2016 Data Mining project as well as 2019 HTRC collaborative grant.
 Contains instructions for accessing HT APIs and using fastai for model training.

+Conda broke on WSL, need to fully clean up . files in ~

+For ivpy, which is in (underscore) image-labeling, I ran conda (ml-mhl?) from cmd prompt worked fine, though globbing and path names are an abomination. need to use that Path libary from fastai crops are stored in ivpy/src/htrc for now.

+need to commit the montage from the projects-htrc file.

+do this on Wed.

 ## Todo

 - [x] June 11: Project kickoff